Updated: Aug 27

 2. Export files from your DAW as .WAV files.
 MP3's or other formats will not be accepted. if you have any questions on this process please let me know.

-3. Make sure that your files are exported as MONO files UNLESS it was recorded or produced as a stereo file to begin with.
+3. Make sure that ALL of your files are exported as MONO files UNLESS it was recorded or produced as a stereo file to begin with.
 For example, a vocal track recorded into the daw will almost always be a mono track.
 Same goes with guitars, bass, all drum mics, and anything that was recorded with one input going into the interface.
 Some files that will be stereo would include midi instrument in your daw, or a source that was recorded stereo (Used 2 inputs at the exact same time on the same instrument) Like an electric keyboard where you used the left and right out and recorded at the same time.
 Please let me know if you have any questions on these.
 Below is a picture of how to tell-

 Other steps if applicable

-8. Reamping: If you would like me to re amp your guitars ($40 per song) through real state of the art tube amplifiers to create an incredible pro guitar sound I will need DI's as well as your amped tracks for a reference of what you are going for.
+11. Reamping: If you would like me to re amp your guitars ($100 per song) through real state of the art tube amplifiers to create an incredible pro guitar sound I will need DI's as well as your amped tracks for a reference of what you are going for.
 You would label them as such "Gtr 1 R DI, Gtr 1 R Amp, Gtr 1 L DI, Gtr 1 L Amp.
 And so on and so forth for all your tracks.

-AlsoSend me the Kick, Snare, Tom 1, 2, & 3, Hi Hats, Ride, Crash cymbals, Chinas, and any other cymbals as separate mono files.
+Just send me the Kick, Snare, Tom 1, 2, & 3, Hi Hats, Ride, Crash cymbals, Chinas, and any other cymbals as separate mono files.
+The Room exports should be send as stereo files.
 Then export 1 copy of the entire kit as a stereo file as well which can be labeled "Drum Kit".

-10. Tempo Changes: If your song has tempo changes please export me a midi tempo map.
+13. Tempo Changes: If your song has tempo changes please export me a midi tempo map.
 This can easily be done by searching on youtube "How to export midi tempo map in (Type your DAW here)"

-11. "Fine Print" of the deposit just incase you missed it 🙂
+14. "Fine Print" of the deposit just incase you missed it 🙂

 The deposit is required to be placed on the schedule for mixing and mastering.
 This schedule is created on a first come first serve basis after deposit is paid and tracks have been sent.
 The first mix can be expected 2-4 weeks after scheduling.
-The $175 deposit will be applied to the $275 final mix cost after all revisions are done.
+The $200 deposit will be applied to the $375 final mix cost after all revisions are done.
 Mixing and mastering deposits are non refundable.
 Also note that each mix includes 2 total revisions so all in all you will receive 3 total mixes if changes are wanted.
 99% of clients have the mix to satisfaction within 2 revisions.
-However, if more revisions are needed past mix 3 there will be an additional $20 per revision due to the time consuming nature of these changes.
+However, if more revisions are needed past mix 3 there will be an additional $25 per revision due to the time consuming nature of these changes.
 Thanks so much and I'm so excited to hear your songs!